MachineLearningLifeScience/poli-docs/docs/protein-optimization/contributing/a_new_problem.md

 ## Submitting a pull request

-If you want to share your problem with us, feel free to create a pull request in our repository: https://github.com/MachineLearningLifeScience/poli
+If you want to share your problem with us, feel free to create a pull request in our repository following the instructions in our `CONTRIBUTING.md`: https://github.com/MachineLearningLifeScience/poli